 Narrow down to 3, then get human feedback

-We’re almost as the finishing line.
-The next step is to narrow to 2 or 3 shortlisted topics.
+We’re almost at the finishing line.
+The next step is to narrow down to 2 or 3 shortlisted topics.
 No more!
 Write a short paragraph about each topic, addressing the following:

-- WHAT will this study be about.
+Firstly, WHAT will this study be about?
 Frame the topic as a question or a problem.
 Write it as a dissertation title.
 No more than two clauses and no more than 15 words.
 Less than 15 is better (go back to good journal articles for inspiration on appropriate title styles).

-- WHY this is interesting (original) and important – as proven by existing academic literature (i.e. there are people talking about this and there’s an acknowledged problem, debate or gap in the literature).
+Secondly, WHY this is interesting (original) and important – as proven by existing academic literature?
+Are people talking about this and is there an acknowledged problem, debate or gap in the literature?

-- HOW you plan to answer the question?
-What sub questions will you use?
+Lastly, HOW do you plan to answer the question?
+What sub-questions will you use?
 What methods does this call for and how competent and confident are you in those methods?
 Do you have the time to gather the data this calls for?

-Show the shortlist and accompanying paragraphs to a couple of your peers from your course and also to an expert or two if at all possible (you’re welcome to reach out to us), explaining WHAT you will investigate, WHY this is original and important and HOW you will go about investigating it.
-Essentially, you should be able to present an elevator pitch for each of your topic ideas.
+Show the shortlist and accompanying paragraphs to a couple of your peers from your course and also to an expert or two if at all possible (you’re welcome to reach out to us), explaining what you will investigate, why this is original and important and how you will go about investigating it.

 Once you’ve pitched your ideas, ask for the following thoughts: